ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Origins send a token challenge to clients in an "WWW-Authenticate" header field with the "PrivateToken" scheme.
 This authentication scheme has two mandatory parameters: one containing a token challenge and another containing the token-key used for producing (and verifying) a corresponding token.
-The challenge parameter can be repeated in the header field.

 Origins that support the "PrivateToken" authentication scheme need to handle the following tasks in constructing the WWW-Authenticate header field: